Creating a LoadBalancer Ingress on the Console

 Specifies the maximum number of health check retries.
 The value ranges from 1 to 10.

-• Rewrite URL: When an access request meets the forwarding policy, the URL will be rewritten based on the matching rule.
-Configure a regular expression for the URL matching rule, and the result obtained using the regular expression can be used for rewriting the URL.
+- Rewrite URL: When an access request meets the forwarding policy, the URL will be rewritten based on the matching rule.
+You are allowed to configure a regular expression for the patch matching rule, and the result obtained using the regular expression can be used for rewriting the URL.
 For example, the regular expression configured in the forwarding rule is /first/(.*)/(.*)/end, and the rewrite URL is set to /${1}/${2}.
 When the client URL for sending requests is /first/aaa/bbb/end, the forwarding rule matches /first/(.*)/(.*)/end.
 Then, ${1} in the rewrite URL will be replaced with aaa and ${2} replaced with bbb, the request path received by the backend server will be /aaa/bbb.

-• Annotation: Ingresses provide some advanced CCE functions, which are implemented by annotations.
+- Annotation: Ingresses provide some advanced CCE functions, which are implemented by annotations.
 When you use kubectl to create a container, annotations will be used.
-For details, see Creating an Ingress - Automatically Creating a Load Balancer or Creating an Ingress - Interconnecting with an Existing Load Balancer.
+For details, see Automatically Creating a Load Balancer While Creating an Ingress or Associating an Existing Load Balancer to an Ingress While Creating the Ingress.

 On the ELB console, you can check the load balancer automatically created through CCE.
 The default name is cce-lb-<ingress.UID>.
 Click the load balancer name to go to the details page.
 On the Listeners tab page, check the listener and forwarding policy of the target ingress.